 Book an Interactive Experience

-Whether it's paint ball, an outing at Escape the Room, or a visit to a fun museum, an interactive experience is more exciting with more people.
+Whether it's paintball, an outing at Escape the Room, or a visit to an interactive museum, a hands-on experience is more exciting with more people.
 Plus you'll get to know each other by putting your problem-solving skills to the test.
 And, oh yeah, you can't leave until you get a ridiculous group photo with one of those themed backgrounds.

 See a Magic Show

 There's something sexy about a night filled with magic, but splurge on the real deal because an amateur magician isn't anything like amateur comedy night.
 If you live in New York, we've heard The Magician at The NoMad is not to be missed, while Los Angeles is home to the iconic Magic Castle (but you need to know a member).